Meaningful bespoke funerals

 A body is a person who is no longer there; not a health risk.
 It is absolutely your choice what happens to them.
 We can collect the person who has died and care for them in our specialist facility until the day of the funeral.

-You can direct us to wash and dress the body and put them in their coffin or shroud.
+You can direct us to wash and dress the body and tuck them in their coffin or shroud.
 We follow respectful, non-intrusive procedures when it comes to washing, dressing and caring for the body.
 You can arrange to come and visit your person in our peaceful chapel of rest at a time that suits you.

 Care for the body at home